-Palliative Care – Katherine House
+Palliative Care – Katharine House

 Working with two palliative care consultants at an inpatient and outpatient palliative care unit.
 The job will also involve day hospice, outpatients in the hospice and the hospital, as well as time with the community and hospital palliative teams.